instadeepai/nucleotide-transformer/README.md

 All the transformers can therefore take sequences of up to 5994 nucleotides if there are no "N" inside.

+## Nucleotide Transformer HuggingFace 🤗

+All the Nucleotide Transformer models are available at Instadeep's [Huggingface space](https://huggingface.co/collections/InstaDeepAI/nucleotide-transformer-65099cdde13ff96230f2e592).
+Two example notebooks showing how to finetune any of the models [with regular finetuning](https://github.com/huggingface/notebooks/blob/main/examples/nucleotide_transformer_dna_sequence_modelling.ipynb) and [with LoRA](https://github.com/huggingface/notebooks/blob/main/examples/nucleotide_transformer_dna_sequence_modelling_with_peft.ipynb) on any of the Nucleotide Transfomer tasks are also available in HuggingFace example notebooks.

 ## Acknowledgments 🙏